 Day 2: Visit Panchpula, which offers a short trek to a beautiful waterfall.
-At the end of the trek, you can find food-shacks offering coffee and snacks.
-Later, visit the Satdhara falls, which falls on the way to Panchpula.
+At the end of the trek, you can find small eateries or tapris that offer coffee and snacks.
+Later, visit the Satdhara falls, on the way to Panchpula.
 Satdhara falls is a beautiful water cascade famous for its seven streams flowing at the same spot.

 Day 3: Leave for Khajjiar after breakfast.
 Visit the Khajjiar ground and lake.
 You can visit the Kalatop Wildlife sanctuary and the ancient Khajji Nag temple during your visit.
 Return to Dalhousie.